newatoms/beta/_private/pitches/stby.md

 ### Method

 We can show important steps in their research process.
+Interview needed.

 ### Outcome
 * Give insight in the organization